Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 The founder of Pinterest already found that DIY audiences enjoyed Pinterest back at home, so he doubled down on that audience.

-Pinterest had enjoyed word of mouth success with its grassroots effort back in Des Moines.
-So they continued that “grassroots” marketing using bloggers to get word of mouth for their app, online.
+Pinterest had enjoyed word-of-mouth success with its grassroots effort in Des Moines, so they continued that “grassroots” marketing using bloggers to get word of mouth online.

-The Pin-It-Forward word of mouth campaign relied on images of DIY activities.
-This campaign continued what Ben was trying to achieve — get people like himself to onboard the app.
+The Pin-It-Forward campaign relied on DIY activity images, continuing what Ben was trying to achieve—getting people like himself to onboard the app.

-Pinterest also benefited from their users introducing friends and family.
+Pinterest also benefited from users introducing friends and family.

-1. Know your target audience or the people who use your solution the most and double down on attracting them.
+• Know your target audience and double down on attracting them.

-2. Reach that target audience via the platforms they hang out and through the people that influence their decisions.
+• Reach that audience via platforms they frequent and through people who influence their decisions.

-3. Design a campaign that your audience's influencers would love to share with their subscribers.
+• Design a campaign that your audience’s influencers will love to share.

-Email and word-of-mouth is a match made in paradise for three reasons:
+Email and word of mouth are a perfect match for three reasons:

-1. More than 9 in every 10 people trust recommendations from people they know.
+More than nine in every ten people trust recommendations from friends.

-2. People give their friend’s recommendation two times the attention they give other people’s.
+People give their friend’s recommendation twice the attention they give others.

-3. Customers who come from word of mouth campaigns spend up to 25% more money than everyone else.
+Customers from word-of-mouth campaigns spend up to 25 percent more money than everyone else.

 See how Dropbox used email to generate word of mouth buzz.

-First, let’s talk about its success.
 Dropbox jumped from 100,000 to 4 million users in one year and three months.
-It quickly became a Unicorn, valued at over $10 billion.
+It became a Unicorn valued at over $10 billion.

-In 2018 alone, the cloud storage behemoth earned almost $1.4 billion in revenue, a 26% year on year growth.
-The service has more than half a billion users, and 12.3 million of its users are paying customers.
+In 2018 alone, the cloud storage behemoth earned almost $1.4 billion in revenue, a 26 percent year-on-year growth.
+The service now has more than half a billion users, and 12.3 million are paying customers.

-In its early days, Dropbox grew like wildfire.
-It doubled its user base every three months.
-Thanks to their referral program.
+In its early days, Dropbox doubled its user base every three months, thanks to its referral program..

 But what made the referrals so potent?